I have vaguely fond memories from the ’70s.

-I say vague because I can only remember bits and pieces as I was only ages 0-9 in that decade.
+I say vaguely because I can only remember bits and pieces as I was only ages 0-9 in that decade.

 I do remember the music, the clothing, and of course, the shag carpeting.